-The best tool to use to determine if you have set up a workstation correctly is the Rumba Communications Monitor.
+Is the workstation you just set up configured properly?
+The best tool to use in determining if you have set up the workstation correctly is the Rumba Communications Monitor.

-If you selected the APPC Client package install, Rumba Communications Monitor appears in the Rumba Tools program group.
-If the APPC Client was not installed, Rumba Communications Monitor is still installed, but does not appear in the program group.
-In this case, you can run the program directly:
+If you selected the APPC Client package install, the Rumba Communications Monitor is installed with a program icon in the Rumba Administrative Tools program group.
+If the APPC Client was not installed, the program will still be installed, but no icon is placed in the group.
+If this is the case, you can run the program from the Program Files\Micro Focus\Rumba\System subdirectory.
+The file name is nof.exe.

-C:\Program Files(x86)\Micro Focus\Rumba\System\nof.exe

-Rumba Communications Monitor starts the Rumba SNA engine and displays the information that the Rumba SNA engine interprets.
-Rumba Communications Monitor should display the connections that you configured in the administrator override file.
+The Rumba Communications Monitor starts the Rumba SNA engine and displays the information that the Rumba SNA engine interprets.
+If the Rumba Communications Monitor displays the connections that you configured in the administrator override file, then you are off to a good start.